Alyssa-Ma/Schedule.friends/README.md

 # Schedule.friends
-Check out our releases for the APK!
-[APK](https://github.com/Alyssa-Ma/Schedule.friends/releases)
+Check out our releases for the [APK](https://github.com/Alyssa-Ma/Schedule.friends/releases)!

-Check out our presentation and demo here!
-[Demo](https://youtu.be/RxWYwJxHpqA)
+Check out our presentation and [demo](https://youtu.be/RxWYwJxHpqA) here!

 ## Navigation
 * [Description](#description)